Fallout 3 downloadable content: Mothership Zeta

-Mothership Zeta is the fifth and final downloadable content pack, and follows the main character after being abducted by aliens when going to explore a mysterious radio transmission from the Alien Crash Site.
-It takes place on an alien spacecraft, is a similar size to Operation: Anchorage, and has a similar emphasis on combat as that DLC had.
+Mothership Zeta is the fifth and final downloadable content pack and follows the main character after being abducted by aliens when going to explore a mysterious radio transmission from a UFO crash site.
+It takes place entirely on an alien spacecraft, is comparable in size to Operation: Anchorage, and has a similar emphasis on combat as that DLC had.
 It was released on August 3, 2009 for the Xbox 360 and PC and on October 8, 2009 for the PlayStation 3, along with Point Lookout.
 This expansion is a first for the series, as it explores an easter egg, specifically the crashed alien spacecraft that can be found in Fallout 3 and the original Fallout.

 Plot

+Over the course of centuries, an alien race has secretly abducted countless humans from Earth, bringing them onboard a mothership, Zeta, for experimentation.
+While many are frozen and kept alive for extensive periods of time in a state of suspended animation, others are forcibly turned into aggressive creatures called abominations.

-The Lone Wanderer receives an unintelligible radio transmission which leads them to the alien crash site.
-Upon approaching the wreckage, they are beamed into an alien mothership, Mothership Zeta, where they meet other prisoners who have been abducted over the centuries.
-The player is relieved of their equipment and locked in a cell with another abductee named Somah.
-With the help of Somah, a little girl named Sally, and a few unlikely allies from several different time periods, the Lone Wanderer must fight their way to the bridge of the ship and defeat the alien captain.
+The Lone Wanderer receives an unintelligible radio transmission which leads them to a UFO crash site.
+Upon approaching the wreckage, they are beamed into Zeta.
+The player is relieved of their equipment and locked in a cell with another abductee named Somah, who helps them escape their initial captivity.
+With the assistance of Somah, a little girl named Sally, and a few other prisoners from several different time periods, the Lone Wanderer must fight their way through the aliens, robotic drones, and abominations to reach the bridge of the ship and defeat the alien captain.

-Once the captain is defeated, the abductees take control of the mothership to battle another hostile alien vessel.
-The Lone Wanderer controls the death ray in the battle.
-Once the enemy ship is defeated, the Lone Wanderer becomes the captain of the ship and can return at will, though most of the ship is locked down after the battle.
+Once the captain is dealt with, the abductees take control of the vessel to fight another alien mothership.
+The player controls the death ray in the battle.
+After destroying the enemy craft, the Lone Wanderer becomes Zetas new captain and is able to return to Earth.
+They can go back to the ship at will, though most of it is locked down.